mateusduraes/crawler-br-news/README.md

 $ npm install
 ```

-The output will be like the below image
+The output will look like the below image.

 ![Output image](/output.png)